 No specialty roll is complete without a delicious sauce and a crunchy veg bite.
 These 2 items are also super simple to whip up, with simple ingredients you can find in your local supermarket.

 For the cucumber slaw, I love to use a spiral veggie cutter to cut the cucumber, but you could also slice the cucumber thinly if you don’t have one.
 I think it’s a great tool to have on hand, and makes for great texture for salads.
 I also love using one for veggie noodles!

-Assembling the sushi bowls
+Assembling the deconstructed sushi bowls

 Once you’ve got all the components ready to go, you’re ready to assemble your fancy sushi bowls!
-Layer the rice first, then the slaw, crab salad, and shrimp.
+Layer the rice first, then the slaw, spicy kani salad, and shrimp.
 Add some sliced avocado- then sprinkle everything with sesame seeds, and give the bowls a healthy drizzle of the wasabi mayo.
 Bon appetit!